A posteriori error estimation and adaptivity for multiple-network poroelasticity: Numerical convergence and accuracy of error estimators

 where

-Note that we use the natural norms here to investigate the practical quality and efficiency of the approximations and estimators rather than in terms of the parameter-weighted norms appearing in the theoretical bound (Proposition~\ref{prop:error}).
-For this test case, we find efficiency indices between $1.8$ and $5.7$, with little variation in the efficiency index between time steps for coarse meshes, and efficiency indices closer to $1$ for finer meshes.
+Note that we use both Bochner- and energy norms to investigate the practical quality and efficiency of the approximations and estimators as well as in terms of the energy/parameter-weighted norms appearing in the theoretical bound (Proposition~\ref{prop:error}).
+For this test case, we find Bochner efficiency indices between $1.8$ and $5.7$, with little variation in this efficiency index between time steps for coarse meshes, and efficiency indices closer to $1$ for finer meshes.